lup777/emcfmgr/README.md

 # emcfmgr
 Panel file manager for emacs like Midnight Commander

+LAST:
+9 jun 2017

+== WHAT WAS CHANGED ==
+- moved "WAHT WAS CHANGED" to README.md

 == TO DO ==
 - make second panel
 - make rules for names for panels fordiffwrent version im emc